 You listen to a recording twice.
 After the first time you tell the examiner in one or two sentences what the talk is about.
 You listen again and take some notes if you want to.
 Your notes are not assessed.
 Then you respond to the examiner's instructions.
-For example, listen for and report opinions, ideas, and advantages and disadvantages of a situation or proposal.
+For example, listen for and report the general gist of the speaker's argument.
+Listen for what arguments are given for a particular opinion, or for the advantages and disadvantages of a situation or proposal.